What to expect from the second Jan. 6 committee hearing

 And they said the committee will present a "great deal" of new information — chiefly in the forms of records and depositions.

+In announcing that Stepien would not testify Monday morning, the committee said his counsel will appear instead and make a statement.
+Video clips of Stepien's previous testimony to the committee will be played at the hearing, a source familiar with the situation told NPR.

-On the first panel is Bill Stepien, Trump's campaign manager from July 2020 through the election.
-He previously served as deputy campaign manager when Brad Parscale was running the operation during much of the 2020 cycle and also had served as political director inside the White House at the start of Trump's term, after working on the 2016 Trump campaign.
-Stepien had been an aide to former New Jersey Gov. Chris Christie, but was fired in the wake of the Bridgegate scandal, though Stepien was never criminally charged in the matter.
-Stepien will appear alongside former Fox News political director Chris Stirewalt, who was ousted following the election.
+Stepien was Trump's campaign manager from July 2020 through the election.
+He previously served as deputy campaign manager when Brad Parscale was running the operation during much of the 2020 cycle and also served as political director inside the White House at the start of Trump's term, after working on the 2016 Trump campaign.
+Stepien was set to appear under subpoena.
+He was one of about 100 people, including members of Congress, the panel subpoenaed over its nearly 11-month investigation.

+Former Fox News digital political director Chris Stirewalt, who was ousted following the election, will testify.

 On the second panel is veteran GOP election lawyer Ben Ginsberg, who was outspoken against Trump's election lies even before the 2020 vote.
 He will testify with BJay Pak, the former U.S. attorney for the Northern District of Georgia who abruptly resigned following the leak of the recorded phone call in which Trump pressured state officials in Georgia to "find" enough votes to overturn President Biden's victory there.
 During the call, Trump referred to a "never-Trump U.S. attorney" in Georgia, though he didn't explicitly refer to Pak.